Harshitaaarora/HeartAttackPredictor/README.md

 - Facilitates early intervention by identifying high-risk individuals.
 - Reduces dependency on expensive medical tests by using patient data and accessible imaging.
 - Enhances reliability by merging attribute and image-based prediction models.

-## 🛠 **Technical Stack**
-- Machine Learning: Logistic and Random Forest Regression for attribute-based prediction.
-- Deep Learning: CNNs for analyzing heartbeat images.
-- Programming: Implemented using Python with libraries like TensorFlow, scikit-learn, and Pandas.

 This project exemplifies how machine learning and deep learning can transform healthcare by enabling accurate, scalable, and efficient diagnostic tools.
 It bridges the gap between traditional data analysis and modern AI-driven solutions, making it a valuable asset in the fight against cardiovascular diseases.